sycdan/nosedive/README.md

 branch.
 Every command after `seed` prints the next one, so you can follow the screen rather than this page.

-Start from a clone of a repo you control -- `seed` refuses a bridge with no `origin` -- an empty GitHub repo is enough.
+Start from a clone of a repo you control -- an empty GitHub repo (free tier) is enough.

 ```
 npm i -g nosedive